czchou2/Zuker-Implementation/README.md

     b.
 DBN: file name of dbn file to output

     c.
 LIMIT (optional): limit the length of the sequence (The algorithm is not recommended for large inputs.
-Recommended to be in the low hundreds.).
+Inputs over 1000 will take a while.
+Ex: a sequence of length >1400 took roughly 17 minutes when tested on a personal laptop).
 5. Can run `python3 zuker.py --help` to see usage.